-GL261 cell line was transduced with a substantial fraction of herpes simplex virus thymidine kinase (HSVTK).
-Ganciclovir (GCV) application will induce GL261-HSVTK-GFP cell death by inhibiting DNA synthesis (Fig 4.3.1-A)[91].
-Next, we applied the HSVTK/GCV system to establish a new recurrent GBM mouse model.
-Experiments were performed according to the experimental schedule in Figure 4.3.1 A. Ganciclovir was injected intraperitoneally in orthotopic GBM with GL261-HSVTK-GFP cell line during tumor growth.
-Tumor mass was largely reduced by GCV application.
-Later the residual tiny tumor growly and tumor recur finally.
+Ganciclovir (GCV) application can induce cell death in a GL261 cell line transfected with the herpes simplex virus thymidine kinase (HSVTK) by inhibiting DNA synthesis (Fig 4.3.1-A)[91].
+We used this HSVTK/GCV system to establish a new recurrent GBM mouse model.
+Experiments were performed according to the experimental setup in Figure 4.3.1 A. Ganciclovir was injected intraperitoneally in orthotopic GBM induced by the GL261-HSVTK-GFP cell line.
+GCV significantly reduced tumor mass with residual tumor cells continuing to grow, leading to GBM recurrence.

-In order to test the efficiency of the HSVTK/GCV system, firstly we conducted in vitro experiment.
-The transgenic glioma cells were cultured in 24-well plates.
-In the GCV treatment group, almost all the cells died and floated in the medium.
-However, the cells growed and proliferated vigorously in the control group (Fig 4.3.1-B).
+To test the HSVTK/GCV system’s efficiency, we first conducted an in vitro experiment.
+The transgenic glioma cells were cultured in 24-well plates and treated with GCV.
+GCV-treated cells died rapidly, while control cells proliferated (Fig 4.3.1-B).

-Figure 4.3.1 Schematic diagram of recurrent GBM model and in vitro test.
-(A) Expression of HSVTK enabled cells to phosphorylate GCV, which interfere DNA replication to induce cell apoptosis.
-GCV was injected intraperitoneally during tumor growth to eliminate tumor cells and the few residual cells development leaded to tumor recurrence (B) Representative microscopy images for HSVTK/GCV test in vitro experiment.
-Scale bar is 200 µm.
+Figure 4.3.1 Schematic diagram of the recurrent GBM model and in vitro test.
+(A) HSVTK expression causes cells to phosphorylate GCV, which interferes with DNA replication and induces apoptosis.
+GCV was injected intraperitoneally during tumor growth, which largely eliminated the tumor, but the few residual cells continued to grow and eventually caused tumor recurrence (B) Representative microscopy images for the in vitro HSVTK/GCV experiment.
+The scale bar is 200 µm.

-Ganciclovir could strongly reduce tumor size and prolong survival in vivo experiment
+Ganciclovir strongly reduces tumor size and prolongs survival in vivo

-Here we investigated the effect of HSVTK/GCV system in vivo experiment.
-Experimental schedule was showed in Fig 4.3.2-A. In experiment group, GCV was injected intraperitoneally from day 14 to day 17 with a 50mg/kg dose.
-The mice were killed at 21DPO.
-Compared to control group, the tumor size was strikingly decreased at 21DPO (Fig 4.3.2-B).
-Next, we analyzed the survival after GCV injection.
-Experiment was performed according to schedule in Fig 4.3.2-C. Mice were killed when they were symptomatic and the survival day was recorded.
-The median survival in control group was 25 days.
-The mice treated with GCV showed a significant increase in the median survival (45.5 days, p=0.0015) compared to control group (Fig 4.3.2-D).
+We next investigated the effect of the HSVTK/GCV system in vivo according to the setup presented in Fig 4.3.2-A. In the experiment group, GCV (50mg/kg) was injected intraperitoneally from day 14 to day 17, and mice were sacrificed at 21DPO.
+Tumor size was significantly decreased at 21DPO (Fig 4.3.2-B), compared to the control group.
+Next, we analyzed mouse survival after GCV injection (experimental setup in Fig 4.3.2-C).
+Mice were sacrificed when symptoms manifested, and the survival day was recorded.
+The control group’s median survival was 25 days, while mice treated with GCV survived longer, with a median survival of 45.5 days (p=0.0015 compared to the control, Fig 4.3.2-D).

-Figure 4.3.2 HSVTK/GCV system test in vivo experiment.
-(A) Schematic diagram of GCV application in vivo experiment.
-GCV was given day 14-17 with 50mg/kg dose.
-Mice were killed at 21DPO.
-(B) Quantification of tumor volume in control group and GCV-treated group.
-There was a significant difference between two groups.
-Representative microscopy images from two groups.
-(C-D) Schematic diagram of GCV application in survival experiment.
-GCV was given day 14-17 with 50mg/kg dose.
-Mice were killed when symptomatic.
-The median survival was 25 days in control group (n=11) and 45.5 days in GCV-treated group (n=7).
-The median survival was significantly increased in GCV-treated group (p=0.0015).
-The Statistical significance was tested according to Student’s t-test (B) or Log-rank (Mantel-Cox) test (D), *** p < 0.005.
+Figure 4.3.2 HSVTK/GCV system in vivo.
+(A) A schematic diagram depicting the GCV application in vivo.
+GCV (50mg/kg) was injected at days 14–17 and mice were sacrificed 21DPO.
+(B) Quantification of tumor volume and representative microscopy images of the control and GCV-treated groups, showing a significant difference between the two groups.
+(C–D) Schematic design of GCV application in the survival experiment.
+GCV (50mg/kg) was injected at days 14–17 and mice were sacrificed once they became symptomatic.
+The median survival time was 25 days in the control group (n=11) and 45.5 days in the GCV-treated group (n=7, p=0.0015).
+Statistical significances were calculated using a Student’s t-test (B) or a Log-rank (Mantel-Cox) test (D), *** p < 0.005.
 Values (B) are reported as the mean ± SEM.
-Each dot represents the statistical value acquired from one mouse.
-Scale bar is 1mm.
+Each dot represents one mouse.
+The scale bar is 1mm.

-Tumor recur after GCV application
+Tumor recurrence after GCV application